bluerobotics/bluerobotics.github.io/brov2/assembly.md

 1. Plug the included ethernet cable to the Raspberry Pi 3 and the Fathom-X Tether Interface Board.

 	[picture of the installed ethernet cable]

-2. Connect the Raspberry Pi Camera cable to the Raspberry Pi Camera. [link to raspberry pi tutorial]

-	[picture of the connected camera]

-3. Plug the Raspberry Pi power supply to the Raspberry Pi 3.
+2. Plug the Raspberry Pi power supply to the Raspberry Pi 3.

 	[picture of a close up of the installation into the pi]

-4. Connect the Raspberry Pi power supply to the terminal blocks.
+3. Connect the Raspberry Pi power supply to the terminal blocks.

 	[picture of the power supply installed on the terminal blocks]

-	[usb from raspbery pi to pixhawk] cable supplied and part of the advanced package

-	[plug in the sd card into the pi]
+4. Connect the usb cable to raspbery pi and pixhawk

 # Changing the Propellers

 To change the propellers on three of the thrusters you will need the following items and tools: